 Dancers heel (Posterior impingement syndrome)

-- This condition causes pain and stiffness in the plantar/posterior heel area.
+- This condition causes pain and stiffness in the plantar/posterior heel area

-- Symptoms include pain, stiffness, weakness, sickling (to avoid pain) and locking of the joint.
+- Symptoms include pain, stiffness, weakness, sickling (to avoid pain) and locking of the joint

 Anterior impingement syndrome

 “It hurts at the top of my foot where the crease is when I perform pliés.
-Sometimes I can’t perform a full plié because of the pain”
+Sometimes I can’t perform a full plié because of the pain.”

-- Anterior impingement occurs through compression of the bony structures and soft tissue at the anterior aspect of the ankle.
+- Anterior impingement occurs through compression of the bony structures and soft tissue at the anterior aspect of the ankle

-“The bottom of my foot hurts when I get up in the morning and the pain increases after dance class”
+“The bottom of my foot hurts when I get up in the morning and the pain increases after dance class.”

-- Having flat arches, standing on your feet for long hours daily and having tight Achilles tendons can predispose you to this injury (Duff, 2004).
+- Having flat arches, standing on your feet for long hours daily and having tight Achilles tendons can predispose you to this injury (Duff, 2004)

-- The facia underneath the foot thickens.
+- The facia underneath the foot thickens

-- The bottom of the foot is often very tender to touch.
+- The bottom of the foot is often very tender to touch

-“It is painful on the front of my shins, especially after class when I have been repetitively jumping and running”
+“It is painful on the front of my shins, especially after class when I have been repetitively jumping and running.”

-- Symptoms include tenderness and aching along the front of your shin.
+- Symptoms include tenderness and aching along the front of your shin

-- Symptoms are increased during exercise.
+- Symptoms increase during exercise

 Lateral ankle sprain

-“I landed funny and rolled over on my ankle, it hurts on the outside of my foot and my ankle feels unstable”
+“I landed funny and rolled over on my ankle.
+It hurts on the outside of my foot and my ankle feels unstable.”

-- This is when the lateral ligaments are overstretched or torn.
+- This is when the lateral ligaments are overstretched or torn

 - Symptoms include swelling, tenderness and an unstable ankle (Kennedy et al., 2007).

-- This injury occurs from rolling over on your ankle or landing on your ankle in the rolled out position.
+- This injury occurs from rolling over on your ankle or landing on your ankle in the rolled-out position

 - Hallux rigidus is characterised by pain and stiffness at the big toe (ACFAS, 2004).

-- Over time it becomes increasingly harder to bend the toe.
+- Over time it becomes increasingly harder to bend the toe

-- The most common cause for this is faulty biomechanics and structural abnormalities.
+- The most common cause for this is faulty biomechanics and structural abnormalities

-“I landed awkwardly in class and now it hurts on the outside of my foot near my little toe when I walk”
+“I landed awkwardly in class and now it hurts on the outside of my foot near my little toe when I walk.”

-- It can cause swelling and difficulty walking.
+- It can cause swelling and difficulty walking

-- It is usually caused by a twisting action of the ankle much like the mechanisms for a lateral ankle sprain (Kennedy et al., 2007).
+- It is usually caused by a twisting action of the ankle much like the mechanisms for a lateral ankle sprain (Kennedy et al., 2007)

-“The balls of my feet are painful”
+“The balls of my feet are painful.”

-Therapy for foot/ankle injuries
+Therapy for foot and ankle injuries

-- Khan et al., (1995) suggests that for a speedy recovery in dance, the main focus should be on technique correction, manual therapy, strengthening and nutritional advice.
+Sport and dance therapy is effective for treating current injuries as well as preventing those injuries from re-occurring.
+Therapy can involve a range of treatment methods including deep tissue massage, manual therapy, ultrasound, electrotherapy, exercise therapy, stretching and strengthening.
+Khan et al., (1995) suggests that for a speedy recovery in dance, the main focus of therapy should be on technique correction, manual therapy, strengthening and nutritional advice.

 - Ellam (2000) says that floore barre is a very effective way to develop true turn out, and to help diminish forced turn out.